Congress will start new session with long to-do lists - NewsBreak

 But the first task for the House will be choosing a Speaker .
 Congressman McCarthy is fighting for the spot, but doesn’t have enough votes yet.

-“The conference is going to have to figure that out before we start business,” McCarthy said.Time is running short for McCarthy to lock up Speakership
+“The conference is going to have to figure that out before we start business,” McCarthy said.A flag for Springville: The quest to symbolize a small Alabama town

 The Republican majority will also control House committees and their investigations.
 They’ve said they plan to use them to crack down on the Biden Administration.